pete-machine/torchbricks/CONTRIBUTING.md

 - Clone your fork of this repo. `git clone git@github.com:YOUR_GIT_USERNAME/torchbricks.git`
 - Enter the directory `cd torchbricks`
 - Add upstream repo `git remote add upstream https://github.com/PeteHeine/torchbricks`

-## Setting up your own virtual environment

-Run `make virtualenv` to create a virtual environment. then activate it with `source .venv/bin/activate`.

 ## Install the project in develop mode